jlbradley1844/jlbradley1844.github.io/_posts/2024-05-04-another-failed-revolution.md

 personal safety; you don't want to hook up with anyone insane or someone who will rob you.
 But those are primarily disqualifiers.
 There is no reason to look past anything but sex.

-If your goals are something other than sex though, then one has determine how important it is relative to the other reasons you are dating.
+If your goals are something other than sex though, then one has determine how important sexual attraction is relative to the other reasons you are dating.
 Yes, some readers may find things like character and kindness important parts of sexual attractiveness, but there are limits to this.
-Such things are typically borne of first impressions, and if you are viewing someone you're already physically attracted to, your judgement of their actions may be influenced by "the halo effect".
-The halo effect is the well known cognitive bias where actions performed by attractive people are judged more positively than those same actions when performed by someone unattractive; indeed, if someone is ugly or viewed as "different," that same bias causes people to read negative intent in neutral actions.
+Such things are typically borne of first impressions, and if you are viewing someone you're already physically attracted to, your judgement of their character may be influenced by "the halo effect": the well known cognitive bias where actions performed by attractive people are judged more positively than those same actions when performed by someone unattractive.
+Indeed, if someone is ugly or viewed as "different," that same bias causes people to read negative intent in neutral actions.